 There are as many perspectives on what makes a decentralized app (DApp) as there are DApp developers.
 This section defines the principles that Blockstack advocates for DApps operating within its platform.

-An application is considered a Blockstack DApp if it adheres to three principles.
+An application is considered a Blockstack DApp if it adheres to the following three principles.

 I. Users own their data